 - 8 water-access backcountry sites on Stormy and Clear Lakes

-- 2 comfort stations with hot showers and laundry facilities
+- 2 comfort stations

 - boat launches and docks on Restoule and Stormy Lakes